 LEGAL NOTICE OF COMMUNITY OUTREACH MEETING ON MAY 2, 2018 FOR MARIJUANA ESTABLISHMENTS PURSUANT TO 935 CMR 500.000 TO: All Abutters to 234 Taylor Street, Littleton, MA, all residents within 300 feet of 234 Taylor Street, Littleton, MA, and other interested residents or parties.
-FROM: Sanctuary Medicinals, Inc. SUBJECT OF COMMUNITY OUTREACH MEETING: The Information presented at the Community Outreach Meeting will include 1) that the type of Marijuana Establishments to be located at 234 Taylor Street, Littleton, MA 01460 are a 'Marijuana Indoor Cultivator' and a 'Marijuana Product Manufacturer'; by the applicant to prevent diversion to minors; 3) a plan by the applicant to positively impact the Community; and 4) information adequate to demonstrate that the location will not constitute a nuisance.
-Sanctuary will introduce the proposal, will solicit questions and comments from the public and will answer any such questions.
-Please bring a valid form of ID for our visitor login.
-Date and time of Community Outreach Meeting: May 2, 2018 at 6:00 pm Location of Meeting: Sanctuary Medicinals Meeting Room 234 Taylor Street, Littleton, MA 01460 If you have any questions regarding the Community Outreach Meeting, jweaver@sanctaurymed.com April 25, 2018 raced in my Public Notices.com
+FROM: Sanctuary Medicinals, Inc. SUBJECT OF COMMUNITY OUTREACH MEETING: The Information presented at the Community Outreach Meeting will include 1) that the type of Marijuana Establishments to be located at 234 Taylor Street, Littleton, MA 01460 are a 'Marijuana Indoor Cultivator' and a 'Marijuana Product Manufacturer'; 2) information adequate to demonstrate that the Location will be maintained securely, and steps to be taken by the applicant to prevent diversion to minors; 3) a plan by the applicant to positively impact the Sanctuary will information adequate to demonstrate that the location will not constitute a nuisance.
+Sanctuary will introduce the proposal, will solicit questions and comments from the public and will answer Outreach Meeting: May 2, 2018 at 6:00 pm Location of Meeting: Sanctuary Medicinals Meeting Room 234 Taylor Street, Littleton, MA 01460 If you have any questions regarding the Community Outreach Meeting, please contact Josh Weaver, 234 Taylor Street, Littleton, MA 01460; Phone: 646-573-3462; Email: